 - Teaching a Provider Course Monitoring

-Every student must complete the provider course in the discipline they are seeking to become an instructor in.
+Every student must complete the provided course in the discipline they are seeking to become an instructor in.
 For the BLS and Heartsaver disciplines, this is the only prerequisite for the taking the instructor course.
 For the ACLS and PALS disciplines, a medical license with a ACLS or PALS scope is required.
-Nurses, Paramedics, Doctors and RT’s would fall in this category.
+Nurses, Paramedics, Doctors, and RTs would fall in this category.

 Instructor Essentials will be emailed out to all students who register for the course.
 This self-directed, online course teaches the following general competencies identified by the International Board of Standards for Training, Performance and Instruction (IBSTPI):

 - Instructing Courses

 - Conducting Written Exams, Skills Practice and Skills Testing

 A completion certificate is generated upon completion and should be printed out and brought to the course.

 Instructor Course training is conducted at the The CPR Hero Training Center Facilities.
 The information provided in the course will guide the instructor in setting up a class, performing correct administration tasks and documentation needed for all American Heart Association courses, giving an introduction to the American Heart Association website and materials, understanding the hierarchy of the AHA, and providing business advice.

 The final step to all Instructor courses is attending a provider course for monitoring.
 Your instructor card will be issued based on the monitoring date of the provider course you attend.

 By becoming an instructor, you are bound to teach and only teach for The CPR Hero Training Center, LLC.
 You are not permitted to host/perform your own classes.
 All classes must be booked and created by The CPR Hero Training Center, LLC and be assigned to you for you to teach the course.